 The Rundown on Reindeer

 • Reindeer have a superb sense of smell.
-It helps them to locate food buried deep under snow, alerts them to the presence of predators, and aids in navigation.
+It helps them to locate food buried deep in the snow.
+Alerts them to the presence of predators, and aids in navigation.

-• In bitterly cold weather, the footpads on a reindeer’s hooves shrink and tighten, exposing the rims of its hooves.
-This helps the reindeer both to pierce through snow as it walks and to dig food in deep snow.
+• In bitterly cold weather, the footpads on a reindeer’s hooves shrink and tighten.
+Exposing the rims of its hooves.
+This helps the reindeer both to pierce through snow as it walks and to dig for food in deep snow.